hagaakihiro/VirtualCT/README.md

       ex. mvct.exe IR_TOMO_input_virtual_projection_120kV.txt

 3. output image is producted (as "reprojection_float.raw")

+The datatype of the projection image is a 32-bit real, 609 \times 800 in the original geometory.

 ### 1-3: To adjust a signal noise
 The photon noise on the virtual detector is controlled by the parameter